perez-k/Artificial_Intelligence_P1_Logic-based-AI/    PageRank: Probabilistic Web Page Ranking (in Py) – 2.1./README.md

 2. **Iterative PageRank Computation** – Repeatedly updates rank values in a directed graph until they converge to stable probabilities.

-For the second condition, we need to consider each possible page i that links to page p.
-For each of those incoming pages, let NumLinks(i) be the number of links on page i.
+Consider each possible page i that links to page p. \
+For each of those incoming pages, NumLinks(i) is the number of links on page i.
 Each page i that links to p has its own PageRank, PR(i), representing the probability that we are on page i at any given time.
-And since from page i we travel to any of that page’s links with equal probability, we divide PR(i) by the number of links NumLinks(i) to get the probability that we were on page i and chose the link to page p.
+Since from page i we travel to any of that page’s links with equal probability, we divide PR(i) by the number of links NumLinks(i) to get the probability that we were on page i and chose the link to page p.

 This gives us the following definition for the PageRank for a page p.

-### **PageRank Formula**
+### PageRank Formula
 $PR(p) = \frac{1 - d}{N} + d \sum_i \frac{PR(i)}{NumLinks(i)}$